-Rice - Our original formulas included brown rice protein and oat protein.
-This offered a complement of Amino Acids, as rice has a PDCAAS score of 0.47 and oats/ cereals are about 0.59.
-Anyone that drank Soylent 1.0-1.5 will be familiar with the slightly gritty, silty, occasionally sandy feel of brown rice protein.
-Despite choosing one of the finest blend options, this texture remained.
-The other major downside was the amount of heavy metals that rice naturally picks up from the ground.
-Lead, arsenic, cadmium, and others were a major concern for a food that is designed to act as a staple meal.
-While not dangerous in the short term, we wanted to make a product we knew people could eat for their whole lives without worry.
-Soy is therefore a great alternative because of it’s smooth mouth feel, and lower levels of contaminants.
+Rice - Rice has a PDCAAS score of 0.47 and has a rough, silty, occasionally sandy feel due to the brown rice protein.
+The other major downside is the amount of heavy metals that rice naturally picks up from the ground.
+Lead, arsenic, cadmium and others were a major concern for a food that is designed to act as a daily meal.

-Soy!
-At least for now.
 We encourage our users to keep evaluating our products and suggesting alternatives.
-Hopefully this offers some insight into our protein source, so keep those questions coming!